koba04/jsconf-jp-presentation/packages/slide/slides/2-agenda.md

 I've divided my talk into 3 parts.

 First, I'm going to talk about the benefits of Declarative Programing for UI.
-It's a fundamental of React so I'd like to introduce the benefits and comparison with Imperative Programming.
+It's a fundamental concept of React so I'd like to introduce the benefits and comparison with Imperative Programming.

 Second, I'm going to describe what React custom renderer is and how to create a custom renderer.
 I'm also going to explan the internal architecture of React.